Terms & Conditions

 (b) If delivered by hand, on the day of delivery; or

-(c) If sent by fax or email on a working day prior to 4.00 pm, at the time of transmission and otherwise on the next working day.
+(c) If sent by email on a working day prior to 4.00 pm, at the time of receipt and otherwise on the next working day.

 17.1 The material displayed on this website, including without limitation all information, drawings, specifications, designs, photographs, illustrations, artwork and other graphic materials, and names, logos and trademarks, are solely our property and may be protected, at our sole discretion, by copyright, trade mark and other intellectual property laws.
 By acceptance of the Purchase Order the Supplier agrees not to reproduce, retransmit, distribute, disseminate, sell, publish, broadcast or circulate any such material to any third party without our express prior written consent.